-Alison Lyon-Holloran is the Executive Director of Audubon Rockies.
-She began working for Audubon Wyoming in February 2001.
-Alison is responsible for planning and executing all conservation and science programs Audubon Rockies is involved in including: the Important Bird Areas (IBA) of Wyoming; Monitoring Avian Productivity and Survivorship; and Greater Sage-grouse lek monitoring programs.
-Before working for Audubon, Alison was a research scientist for the Wyoming Cooperative Fish and Wildlife Research Unit at the University of Wyoming.
-Alison also received her master's degree in Zoology and Physiology from University of Wyoming and her bachelors of science in wildlife management from University of West Virginia.
-Alison enjoys any activity that takes her outdoors including hiking, bird watching, hunting, skiing, and running.
+Alison Holloran is the executive director of Audubon Rockies and a vice president of National Audubon Society.
+She was hired in 2001 as the Important Bird Area coordinator and has since played many roles in implementing Audubon’s conservation strategies.
+Before Audubon Alison was a research scientist for the Wyoming Cooperative Fish and Wildlife Research Unit at the University of Wyoming.
+She received her master's degree in zoology and physiology from the University of Wyoming and her B.S. in wildlife management from University of West Virginia.
+Alison enjoys any activity that takes her outdoors, including hiking, birdwatching, hunting, skiing, and running.

 Jamie Weiss is the Habitat Hero coordinator.
-Along with her Bachelor degree in Marine Biology and Chemistry from University of North Carolina Wilmington, Jamie is a Certified Interpretive Guide as appointed by the National Association of Interpretation.
-Jamie previously worked at Boyd Lake State Park and the Georgia Aquarium as an Educational Interpreter, providing families and individuals of all ages an awareness of conservation.
+Along with her B.S. in marine biology and chemistry from University of North Carolina Wilmington, Jamie is a certified interpretive guide through the National Association for Interpretation.
+Jamie previously worked at Boyd Lake State Park and the Georgia Aquarium as an educational interpreter, raising awareness of conservation.
 When not working, she is often leading an active lifestyle trying to keep up with her Border Collie puppy and Golden Retriever.
-She enjoys hiking, particularly "14ers", camping, snowboarding, and is an avid fan of long distance running.
+She enjoys hiking, camping, snowboarding, and long distance running.